aly-elbana/ETL-Bank-Project/README.md

 - beautifulsoup4 >= 4.11.0
 - lxml >= 4.9.0

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

-## 📄 License

-This project is open source and available under the [MIT License](LICENSE).

 ## 🆘 Support

 If you encounter any issues or have questions, please: